Kao Chin Su-mei: Early life and education

 Chin Su-mei was born in Heping Township, Taichung County (present day part of Taichung City), Taiwan.
 Her father was an ethnic Manchu from mainland China.
 In the mid-1980s, she stood for election to be a representative of Taiwanese Aborigines within the Legislative Yuan of the Republic of China (Taiwan), during which she took on the Chinese surname of her Taiwanese Aborigine mother, hence becoming Kao Chin Su-mei.
 Her Atayal name is Ciwas Ali and May Chin remains her stage name.

 After high school, Chin graduated from the Minzu University of China with a bachelor's degree in ethnology.

 Chin also released at least 8 Mandopop albums and appeared in various local commercials.
 Besides acting, May Chin ran a wedding photography service shop in Taipei during the mid-1990s.
 However, the shop burned down in 1996, claiming six lives.

 Political career

 Since entering the Legislative Yuan after elected in the 2001 Republic of China legislative election, Chin has been noted for her outspoken views, traditional Atayal costume and face paint in the shape of traditional Atayal tattoo work reserved for married women.

 On 19 August 2009, Chin met with the General Secretary of the Chinese Communist Party, Hu Jintao.
 At the meeting, General Secretary Hu expressed his deep sorrow and condolences for the typhoon victims in Taiwan to an actor-turned-politician Kao who led a delegation of her fellow ethnic minorities in Taiwan to visit the mainland.
 Hu added that "People on both sides of the Taiwan Strait are of one family and Chinese people have a long tradition of lending a hand to those in danger and difficulties."

+On 8 June 2026, Kao Chin, 60, was officially indicted in a corruption case.
+According to the Taipei District Prosecutors Office, she fraudulently obtained more than NT$7.87 million (US$249,377) in public funds through false claims for legislative assistant salaries, overtime pay, bonuses and childcare subsidies.